vsafonova/vsafonova/README.md

 I'm a student at Hyper Island, actively seeking internship opportunities in frontend development as an integral part of my educational journey at the university.

 When I started to learn programming, I felt like this was where I belonged for the first time.
-My passion for coding was ignited through self-guided programming courses, and from that point onward, I was captivated by the art of bringing ideas to life through code and its immense satisfaction.
+My passion for coding was ignited through self-guided programming courses, and from that point onward, I was captivated by the art of bringing ideas to life through code and its immense satisfaction. <br>

 I am interested in growing into a professional developer and creating useful IT products to improve the life of users My ambition is to continually evolve into a proficient developer, dedicated to crafting innovative IT solutions that enhance user experiences and simplify their daily lives.
 </p>